Collaborate with the Postman community using public workspaces

 To create a public workspace, do the following:

-From the header, select Workspaces > Create Workspace.
+1. Select Workspaces from the header, then select Create Workspace.

-Within a team, you can't have two public workspaces with the same name.
+3. Select a unique name for your workspace.
+You can't have two public workspaces with the same name.

 As a Workspace Admin, you can convert an existing workspace to a public workspace.
 If you're on a Postman Professional or Enterprise plan, making a workspace public requires a Community Manager's approval.
 Once you make a workspace public, all elements within that workspace become publicly available on the Postman API Network.